Avvocats/Avvocats/leggimi.md

-- 👋 Hi, I’m @Avvocats
+- 👋 Ciao, sono Avvocats
-- 👀 I’m interested in ...
+- 👀 Sono interessato a imparare a programmare
-- 🌱 I’m currently learning ...
+- 🌱 Sto imparando :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ In futuro collaborerò a progetti Open Source, spero :)
-- 📫 How to reach me ...
+- 📫 Per il momento tengo il profilo chiuso.

 <!---
 Avvocats/Avvocats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.